Aliases for STK11 Gene

 This gene, which encodes a member of the serine/threonine kinase family, regulates cell polarity and functions as a tumor suppressor.
 Mutations in this gene have been associated with Peutz-Jeghers syndrome, an autosomal dominant disorder characterized by the growth of polyps in the gastrointestinal tract, pigmented macules on the skin and mouth, and other neoplasms.
 Alternate transcriptional splice variants of this gene have been observed but have not been thoroughly characterized. [provided by RefSeq, Jul 2008]

 GeneCards Summary for STK11 Gene

 STK11 (Serine/Threonine Kinase 11) is a Protein Coding gene.
 Diseases associated with STK11 include Peutz-Jeghers Syndrome and Testicular Germ Cell Tumor.
-Among its related pathways are p70S6K Signaling and mTOR signalling.
+Among its related pathways are Integrated Breast Cancer Pathway and Metabolism.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is CAMKK2.